 Another reason why change is needed is because our services have to fit in with the different way that doctors are now being trained.
-As new and more complex treatments and technologies have become available, a doctor's training has become more specialised.
-For example, 10 years ago, a surgeon would carry out a number of different types of surgery.
-Now, a junior doctor training to be a surgeon will choose a specialist field of surgery, for example breast surgery, and become an expert in that field.
+Junior doctors training to be a surgeon will now choose a specialist field of surgery, for example breast surgery, and become an expert in that field.
+This makes it more difficult to always have the right number of expert surgeons at both our hospitals who can carry out emergency and planned operations.